Temporary Test-Optional Policy FAQ

 The temporary test-optional policy only applies to the SAT and ACT.
 If you have not had four years of English as the primary language of instruction, you may be required to submit an English language exam.
 Please view our website to see if you qualify for a waiver for this exam.

+Division I-Ivy Varsity athletes planning to participate in the Barnard-Columbia Athletic Consortium are still required to comply with the admissions guidance and policy requirements set forth by the Ivy League Athletic Consortium.
 Given the ongoing issues with standardized testing in light of the COVID-19 pandemic, the Ivy League will not require prospective student-athletes to submit test scores during the 2020-21 application cycle.
 Full consideration will be given to all applicants, regardless of whether they have the opportunity to take a standardized test.

 Barnard and the Arthur O. Eve HEOP Scholars Program provide access to higher education for bright and motivated students who are economically disadvantaged.
 Once a student is admitted to Barnard as an Arthur O. Eve HEOP Scholar, the program provides academic support services to ensure her success in college.
 Students must still be New York State residents with US citizenship or permanent residency, meet the academic guidelines of an 85 GPA or higher, and present a low-income profile as determined by New York State guidelines.
 We will continue to evaluate New York State Regents exams, high school course curriculum, and grades as part of our holistic review.